 Safety Attribute Potentially Compromised by Consider as Failure Mechanism High magnitude seismic event results in reactivation of undetected existing structural discontinuity which provides an enhanced permeability pathway to higher horizons (FEP 1.2.03).
-Yes, the assessment time scales significant seismic event may occur annual probability is low.
-Also, the seismic events increases during retreat.
-However, the probability could actually reactivate a nearby small since it would take a significant seismic event may occur annual probability is low.
-Also, the seismic events increases during retreat.
-However, the probability could actually reactivate a nearby small since it would take a significant seismic event may occur annual probability is low.
-Also, the seismic events increases during retreat.
+Yes , the assessment time scales are such that a significant seismic event may occur even though the annual probability is low.
+Also, the probability of seismic events increases during periods of glacial retreat.
+However, the probability that an earthquake could actually reactivate a nearby fracture is very small since it would take a significant amount of energy.
 High magnitude seismic event affects performance of repository and shaft excavation disturbed zones, and / or shaft seals, providing an enhanced permeability pathway to higher horizons (FEP 1.2.03).
 Yes, the assessment time scales are such that a significant seismic event may occur even though the annual probability is low.
 Also, the probability of seismic events increases during periods of glacial retreat.
 Ice sheet erosion removes a significant thickness of rock above repository (FEPs 1.2.07, 1.3.01, 1.3.02, and 1.3.05).
 Yes, the impact of realistic rates of glacial erosion is addressed as part of the Normal Evolution Scenario; whereas, severe erosion is considered as a Disruptive Event Scenario.
 Advance / retreat of ice sheets generate large hydraulic gradients which affect groundwater flow velocities in the deep groundwater zone (FEP 1.3.05).
 No, the changing hydraulic head due to ice sheet advance and retreat over the repository site may affect groundwater flow at the repository level, but advective flows will remain low due to the low permeability of the deep rock (see Chapter 2, particularly the discussion of the paleohydrogeologic sensitivity cases).
 Since glaciation is included in the Normal Evolution Scenario, the normal changes caused by glaciation do not generate additional Disruptive Events.